MichaelFu1998-create/Covid19-VIC-Australia-Data-Fetching/README.md

 # Covid19-VIC-Australia-Data-Fetching
-data fetching and data analysis for Victoria covid19 daily cases
+data fetching and data analysis for COVID19 cases in VIC, AU